Skip to Main Content

 On August 29, 2023, a lawsuit alleging reverse discrimination against Morgan Stanley was filed in the Southern District of New York (Kevin Meyersburgh v.
 Morgan Stanley & Co., LLC, 1:23-cv-07638 (LAP)).
 In that case, a White employee name Kevin Meyersburg was unlawfully terminated from his role as managing director and head of executive services and replaced by a “Black female with significantly less experience and qualifications for the position,” according to his complaint.
 (Read Full Complaint Here)

+Meyersburg filed a claim that he was wrongfully terminated and discriminated against based on race, and that such claims are often resolved in courts or through arbitration.
 Meyersburg was told by another executive regarding the reason for his termination, “that it was because of [diversity and inclusion] initiatives”, according to his complaint.
 Morgan Stanley moved to compel arbitration and the case was stayed in federal court pending the outcome of the arbitration case.
 Meyersburg was brave enough to publicly disclose Morgan Stanley’s allegedly unlawful DEI practices before being swallowed up by forced arbitration.
+High level executives are not immune to being victims of reverse discrimination and may require specialized legal counsel.

 Meyersburg’s experience is very common and appears to play out in many of my cases.
 Specifically, I encounter many well qualified White/Caucasian executives who have had a brilliant career with their employers but suddenly hit a wall of DEI selectivity that does not favor them based on race.
 I always know when a DEI racial quota is being used against a client when the high performing employee is suddenly cast down as underperforming while lesser experienced Black employees are given preferential treatment.
 Typically, employers start making stuff up because they cannot find any legitimate fault with the employee’s performance.
 The examples I find in client fact patterns stand out like a White Elephant.
 Employers are literally taking a risk that no one will notice the reverse race discrimination.
 Stupid is as stupid does.